-Treat your partner with kindness.
 Do you spend time focusing on what you don’t like about your partner?
 People in successful relationships treat their partner with kindness.
-It is far more important to be kind than to try to control your partner with anger, judgement, criticism, blame or withdrawal.
+It is far more important to be kind than to try to control your partner with anger, judgment, criticism, blame or withdrawal.
 Make the spiritual attribute of kindness to your partner your highest priority.

 People in loving relationships don’t make their partner responsible for their feelings.
 They don’t see themselves as victims of their partner’s choices.
 Rather they learn how to manage their own feelings without dumping their upset on their partner.
 When feeling depressed, resentful, guilty or angry they look within themselves to find what may be causing these painful feelings.